The Best Darts Players of All Time (Ranked)

 • Other Titles: Premier League (multiple), Grand Slam of Darts, World Grand Prix

-With multiple World Championships and numerous other major titles, van Gerwen’s aggressive style and confidence have made him a formidable opponent and a modern darts icon.
+With multiple World Championships and countless other major/minor titles, van Gerwen’s aggressive style and confidence have made him a formidable opponent and a modern darts icon.

 Outside of Phil Taylor, MVG is the 2nd most dominant player in professional darts history making it to a whopping 62 PDC Majors finals, winning 47 titles in the process.